learn-co-students/htm-css-code-along-3-dumbo-web-career-040119/README.md

 ## Overview

-In this code along exercise we will be adding style to our pages using external CSS.
+In this code along exercise we will be adding style to our pages using external CSS

 ## Steps